RoboJackets/robocup-software/.github/PULL_REQUEST_TEMPLATE.md

 3. Step 3

 ## Key Files to Review
-Main PR-related files
+Group 1
+ * File 1
+ * File 2
+Group 2
+ * File 3
+ * File 4

 ## Review Checklist

-- [ ] **Docstrings**: All methods and classes should have the file appropriate docstrings which follow the guidelines in the "Contributing" page of our docs.
+- [ ] **Docstrings**: All methods and classes should have the file appropriate docstrings which follow the guidelines in the ["Contributing" page](https://rj-rc-software.readthedocs.io/en/latest/contributing.html) of our docs.
 - [ ] **Remove extra print statements**: Any print statements used for debugging should be removed
-- [ ]
+- [ ] **Tag reviewers**: Tag some people for review and ping them on Slack

 **Expected result:**???